-Join Kelly McCathran for an in-depth discussion in this video Other shape tools, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Other shape tools, part of Learning Flash Animation.

 Now, let's take a look at a few of the other shaped tools. …Again, before I start, I'm going to go to my work space switcher, and choose my …favorite classic work space.
 We'll start with a fresh new document. …So, from your File menu, choose New, and click OK on the defaults. …The last tool I was using you'll notice is the oval primitive tool, and one …little note, I'm going to draw a quick shape here. …With the oval primitive tool, if I've opened this up like a Pacman, or modified …the inner radius by grabbing the second button, when I draw with the oval …primitave tool again, it keeps that letter c happening.…